R:\Bau\Blog >_

 • Journeys > Transactions.
 Empowering customers in their value creation process across every moment and touchpoint.

 • Inclusion > Exclusion.
-Removing barriers that prevent individuals and groups from engaging with products and brands..
+Removing barriers that prevent individuals and groups from engaging with products and brands.

 1. Access > Ownership

-The Access Over Ownership strategy empowers B2B and B2C customers to experience, utilize, and benefit from assets and resources without the burdens and costs associated with ownership.
+The Access Over Ownership principle is about empowering B2B and B2C customers to experience, utilize, and benefit from assets and resources without the burdens and costs associated with ownership.
 The focus shifts from value exchange and take-make-dispose models to value-in-use, circular behaviors, and collaborative consumption.
-(Based on Bau, 2006, 2010, 2011, 2014, 2015; Wirtz & Lovelock, 2016; Botsman & Rogers, 2010; Buczynski, 2013; Jégou & Manzini, 2008.)
+(Based on Bau, 2006, 2010, 2011, 2014, 2015; Wirtz & Lovelock, 2016; Botsman & Rogers, 2010; Buczynski, 2013; Jégou & Manzini, 2008; and Gassman et al., 2014.)

 Note: In this context, assets refer to physical items (vehicles, machinery, real estate, etc.) and digital assets (software, data, digital content, etc.).
 Resources encompass these assets along with intangible elements such as expertise, time, and network access.
 In outcome-driven innovation, resources are tools or means that enable customers to perform tasks, ‘get the job done,’ and achieve their desired outcomes.